mgmike1011/yolo_waste_detection/README.md

 # YOLOv9 Waste Detection
-[YOLOv9](https://github.com/WongKinYiu/yolov9) Python interface for using with custom datasets.
-TODO:
+[YOLOv9](https://github.com/WongKinYiu/yolov9) (Ultralytics) Python interface for training, validating and running detection on custom datasets.
+The implementation included in this repository focuses on using the YOLO algorithm for waste detection algorithms for the needs of a master's thesis, but it can be successfully used for other purposes.
 ## Installation
 1. Clone repository
 ```bash